geopm/geopm/integration/apps/hpl_mkl/README.md

     computers.
 It can thus be regarded as a portable as well as freely available implementation of the High Performance Computing Linpack Benchmark.

-This AppConf runs the MKL version of HPL, which is optimized for Intel processors.
+This AppConf runs the Intel (R) Math Kernel Library (MKL) version of HPL, which is optimized for Intel (R) processors.

-Testing has been done with MKL 19.0.4.243 and impi 2019.4.243 (dynamically linked).
+Testing has been done with Intel (R) MKL 19.0.4.243 and impi 2019.4.243 (dynamically linked).
 IMPI is required for the best performance.

 The application is configured to solve a double-precision FP matrix in this infrastructure.